FindMySchool LogoFindMySchool

 The academic story at Foxhills is one of significant value-added.
 The school’s performance data reveals a crucial distinction between raw grades and progress made.

-In 2024, the school achieved a Progress 8 score of +0.5.
+In the current 2024-25 / 2025 dataset, the school achieved a Progress 8 score of +0.5.
 This metric is the headline success story.
 It indicates that, on average, students at Foxhills achieve half a grade higher across all subjects than students with similar starting points nationally.
 In the context of state education, this is a remarkable achievement, suggesting the school adds substantial academic value to every child, regardless of ability.

 Raw attainment figures provide the other half of the picture.
-The average Attainment 8 score was 43.1, slightly below the England average of 45.9.
-Similarly, 21.1% of students achieved Grade 5 or above in the English Baccalaureate (Ebacc), compared to the national average of roughly 40%.
+The current average Attainment 8 score is 40.4.
+Similarly, 9.1% of students achieved Grade 5 or above in the English Baccalaureate (Ebacc), while 20.5% achieved Grade 4 or above.
 These figures reflect the comprehensive intake and the lower prior attainment of many joiners.

-Ranked 1993rd in England for attainment, the school sits in the "national typical" band (middle 35%).
-However, locally it performs strongly, ranking 3rd among secondary schools in Scunthorpe.
-The disparity between the "typical" attainment rank and the "strong" progress score confirms that the teaching effectively bridges gaps.
+Ranked 3,587th in England for academic outcomes, the school sits lower for raw attainment.
+However, locally it performs strongly, ranking 1st among secondary schools in Scunthorpe, with an overall England rank of 1,276th.
+The disparity between the lower attainment rank and the strong progress score confirms that the teaching effectively bridges gaps.

 England ranks and key metrics (where available)